 Estrogen is a dirty word for men.
 We don’t know what it is or what it does but we don’t want any part of it.
 It’s for women and that’s it.
 It’s what gives them curves, breasts, and while that’s good on them, we want as little of this thing as possible.
 What many of us don’t know … Continue reading How to Not Get Manboobs

 This was the first question from a little nutrition presentation I did over the weekend.
 The audience turned to the questioner then to me as they were clearly thinking the same thing….
 “Do I have to give up my sweet, precious, liquid gold?!”
-The answer was “no, it’s not, but maybe yes, it depends…” This is … Continue reading Is Coffee Bad?
+The answer was “no, it’s not, but maybe yes, it depends…” … Continue reading Is Coffee Bad?

 “What doesn’t kill you can only make you stronger.” – Nietzsche.
 I wonder if Nietzsche would have the same perspective today?
 Maybe he would have said something like “what doesn’t kill the already strong, can make the strong stronger, but what doesn’t kill the weak will make the weak weaker.”
 Author Nassim Taleb draws on this and more … Continue reading Antifragile I: Being Harder to Kill